rubyworks/enumargs/README.md

 to allow its methods to take and pass on arbitrary arguments to the underlying `#each` call.
-This library uses Enumerator and scans Enumerable to dynamically construct its methods, so it should always be in sync with the current implementation of Ruby's Enumerable class.
+This library uses Enumerator and scans Enumerable to dynamically construct its methods, so it should always be in sync with the current implementation of Ruby's Enumerable module.

 ## Limitations